Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

-﻿2012-04-03 Uploading images using jQuery File Upload and Express.js
+﻿2012-04-05 Uploading images using jQuery File Upload and Express.js
 ===================================================================

 The goal is to have a web page that lets you create a product with multiple images associated.
 We will be using JavaScript to asynchronously upload the files to the back-end.
 The back-end will return these images to the front-end which in turn will show a preview.

-Google Chrome: 18, Firefox: 11.0, Safari: 5.1.5, Internet Explorer: 9.0.8 are the browser I tested.
+Google Chrome: 18, Firefox: 11.0, Safari: 5.1.5, Internet Explorer: 9.0.8 are the browsers I tested.

 ## Form